bombasticSlacks/Aspirant/Game/Brawler.md

 #### Flesh Prison
 When you are controlling a [Grapple](Combat#Grapple), you always count as pinning the person being grappled.

+#### Quarterback
+You can throw weapons and objects designed to be thrown twice the normal range.
+You can throw any object not designed to be thrown your normal thrown range with no penalty.

 #### Living Weapon
 Your character always counts as armed and can, as long as they are conscious, always fight as though their hands were unbound.